 Children’s Advocacy Centers of Georgia, Inc.

-Heidi Reese-Anderson, M. Ed., Director of Program Services
+Director of Program Services

 Heidi Reese-Anderson is currently serving as the Director of Program Services for the Children’s Advocacy Centers of Georgia (CACGA).
-She is responsible for assisting the Chief Executive Officer (CEO) in managing the CAC membership program from membership application through the approvaNl process, maintaining effective programs, and providing technical assistance and training opportunities for member centers, multidisciplinary team members, and partnering agencies.
+She is responsible for assisting the Chief Executive Officer (CEO) in managing the CAC membership program from membership application through the approval process, maintaining effective programs, and providing technical assistance and training opportunities for member centers, multidisciplinary team members, and partnering agencies.
 Ms. Reese-Anderson graduated from Florida A&M University (1994-2000) where she completed both her Bachelor and Master’s degrees in Psychology and Secondary Education with a specialization in Mental Health Counseling.

-Tracy Lewis-Martin, Director of Grants and Operations
+Director of Grants and Statewide MDT Coordinator

 Tracy Lewis-Martin is the CACGA Director or Grants and Operations.
 She is responsible for managing and implementing incoming grant awards, contracting, required reporting, and other administrative functions.
 This includes developing strategies to optimize the grant and contract management process in order to support CACGA’s evolving needs, particularly in light of increased grant volume and complexity.
 Tracy previously was the first-ever Executive Director of the Carroll County Children’s Advocacy Centers in Carrollton, Georgia before coming to CACGA.